Andy-Pham-72/Web-Scraping-with-BeautifulSoup-and-Pandas/.ipynb_checkpoints/README-checkpoint.md

 ```

-For this kickoff, we'll be scraping the **random functions names and usages** from Python documentation from the website [docs.python.org](https://docs.python.org/).
+For this tutorial, we'll be scraping the **random functions names and usages** from Python documentation from the website [docs.python.org](https://docs.python.org/).

 ### Scrape The Data